 Mender is an open source remote software updater for embedded Linux devices.
 It includes both a client and a management server, which are both licensed under Apache 2.0.

 It enables the management of software updates to connected devices remotely, whether over-the-air or over any TCP/IP network.
-This includes standalone deployments which can be used to deploy updates through external storage like a USB stick.
+Mender also enables standalone deployments, which can be used to deploy updates through external storage like a USB stick.
 Mender is being used in production and here is a sample of our customers.

 Mender allows you to deploy an image-based update from the server-side component to your connected device or fleet of devices.
 The deployment is done securely using HTTPS and the partitioned setup makes sure your device will stay up and running should anything interrupt the update process.
 Mender also supports signature management for added confidence that your devices will be updated by a trusted party.

 Mender is a client-server application, where the client is installed in embedded devices running Linux.
 The Mender client regularly checks with the Mender server over HTTPS to see if it has an image update available for deployment, and deploys it if there is.
 A dual A/B rootfs partition layout ensures robustness, so that the embedded device can recover even during incomplete or corrupted deployment installations.